rkoron007/docker/demos/pushing_to_heroku/README.md

 3. We'll then build and push up our images to the registry.
    - We can push up all our Dockerfiles and images by running: `heroku container:push --recursive -a {NAME_OF_HEROKU_APP}`
    - If you only wanted to push one of your Dockerfiles you can run: `heroku container:push {SERVICE_NAME} --recursive -a {NAME_OF_HEROKU_APP}`
-4. Release your now build Images to Containers on Heroku: `heroku container:release web frontend -a {NAME_OF_HEROKU_APP}`
+4. Release your now built Images to Containers on Heroku: `heroku container:release web frontend -a {NAME_OF_HEROKU_APP}`
-5. Now we'll need to add a database `Addon` for this application.
+5. Now we'll need to add a database `Addon` for our application.
-   - On the dashboard for this Heroku application if you look under `Resources` you can search for `Add-on`s.
+   - On the dashboard for this Heroku application if you look under the `Resources` tab you will see the ability to search for and add `Add-ons`.
      - Here is where you can add the `Heroku Postgres` database as an `Add-on` for this application
 6. Finally we have to migrate and seed our application:
    - Migrations: `heroku run rails db:migrate -a {NAME_OF_APP}`
    - Seeding: `heroku run rails db:seed -a {NAME_OF_APP}`

 And that is it!
 We can now use `heroku open` to be able to see the Pokedex application in all it's glory!
+If you run into any troubles while you are following this guide feel free to check the `heroku logs` for your application.

 [register]: https://devcenter.heroku.com/articles/container-registry-and-runtime